-Section 2: Registration of candidates
+Section 2: Registration of candidates and groups

-Candidates for a state election must be registered for the election with the NSW Electoral Commission for the purpose of lawfully accepting political donations and incurring electoral expenditure.
+Candidates and groups of candidates for a state election must be registered for the election with the NSW Electoral Commission for the purpose of lawfully accepting political donations and incurring electoral expenditure.

 This registration process is separate from the process for a person being nominated as a candidate for the election to have their name included on the ballot paper.